jinyyy666/LSM_Brainlike_STDP/README.md

 Currently, I need the CPU code to verify 2 N-MNIST test cases, 1 MNIST test case, and 1 spoken English letter test case.

->1) For MNIST, do:
+>1.
+For MNIST, do:
->    a) Modify the def.h for reading the MNIST.
+>    a.
+Modify the def.h for reading the MNIST.
->    b) Enable the OPT_ADAM.
+>    b.
+Enable the OPT_ADAM.
->    c) Make sure the output weights are input->hidden_0 and hidden_0 to output.
+>    c.
+Make sure the output weights are input->hidden_0 and hidden_0 to output.
->    d) Enable the line:623-624 and disable line:625 in network.C
+>    d.
+Enable the line:623-624 and disable line:625 in network.C

->2) For N-MNIST, do:
+>2.
+For N-MNIST, do:
->    a) Modify the def.h for reading N-MNIST.
+>    a.
+Modify the def.h for reading N-MNIST.
->    b) Modify the main.C for reading the corresponding netlist (feedforward case or reservoir case)
+>    b.
+Modify the main.C for reading the corresponding netlist (feedforward case or reservoir case)
->    c) Make sure the output weights are recorded correctly (input->h->o or input->r->h->o).
+>    c.
+Make sure the output weights are recorded correctly (input->h->o or input->r->h->o).
->    d) Rememeber to change the status of neurons (network.C:1047-1050), e.g. if reservoir is used, need to activated reservoir while disable the input.
+>    d.
+Rememeber to change the status of neurons (network.C:1047-1050), e.g. if reservoir is used, need to activated reservoir while disable the input.
->    e) If the effect ratio is  NOT used, remember to delete the _lsm_effect_ratio in Synapse::LSMErrorBack.
+>    e.
+If the effect ratio is  NOT used, remember to delete the _lsm_effect_ratio in Synapse::LSMErrorBack.
->    f) Remember to change the optimizer type to be consistent with GPU.
+>    f.
+Remember to change the optimizer type to be consistent with GPU.

->3) For Spoken English letter, do:
+>3.
+For Spoken English letter, do:
->    a) Modify the def.h for reading the spoken English letter.
+>    a.
+Modify the def.h for reading the spoken English letter.
->    b) Remember to change the NUM_CLS to 26.
+>    b.
+Remember to change the NUM_CLS to 26.
->    c) Remember to change the optimizer type to be consistent with GPU.
+>    c.
+Remember to change the optimizer type to be consistent with GPU.

 The order of performing the test: